ha-p-e/rx-svvm/README.md

-# rx-svvm
+# RX SVVM - Store View ViewModel

-RX SVVM - Store View ViewModel
+Experiment with using a Store View ViewModel with RX instead of react hooks